DarkGhostHunter/Laraguard/README.md

 }
 ```

 If the User doesn't issue the correct Code, the method will return `false`.
-You can tell the User to double-check its device's timezone, or create another Shared Secret with `confirmTwoFactorAuth()`.
+You can tell the User to double-check its device's timezone, or create another Shared Secret with `createTwoFactorAuth()`.

 ### Recovery Codes